txase/troop150-website/src/content/pages/gear.md

 description: "this is meta description"
 draft: false
 ---
 There is a lot of gear you need to bring to a campout.
-This is a list of some of the thing you will need to bring.
+This is a list of some of the things you will need to bring.

 1. [Uniform check-in instructions](/uniform-check-in)
 2. [The ten essentials](/the-ten-essentials)